marda-dd/hello-world/dwinston/README.md

 This is deployed at <https://ns.polyneme.xyz/2021/04/marda-dd/test#helloWorld>

+Update 2022-02-02: The code here is no longer deployed at `https://ns.polyneme.xyz`.
+However, the above URL still resolves via an updated codebase (that build on the code here) hosted at <https://github.com/polyneme/ns>.

 # Development

 To run the server locally, (optionally) create a new Python virtualenv of your preferred flavor and install the dependencies.